Indian police break up international computer virus scam

 - Ted Turner's land grab generates suspicion in Nebraska

-Their pop-up messages prompted victims in the United States, Britain, Australia and other countries to call a phone number showing on their computer screens, he said.
+The pop-up messages prompted victims in the United States, Britain, Australia and other countries to call a phone number shown on their computer screens, he said.
 They would then be scammed out of money in exchange for supposedly fixing the problem.

 Those arrested were mostly people in their 20s and early 30s who quit their jobs in call centers.
-Police recovered hard drives, servers, laptops, mobile phones, computers and central processing units (CPUs) from them, Sharma said.
+Police recovered hard drives, servers, laptops, cellphones and computers from them, Sharma said.

-In 2016, the Mumbai police arrested 70 people for allegedly cheating thousands of Americans.
-They would call them from dubious call centers in Mumbai and tell their victims that they owed unpaid taxes.
-They would ask Americans to buy prepaid cash cards to settle outstanding tax debts or face jail.
+In 2016, Mumbai police arrested 70 people for allegedly cheating thousands of Americans.
+They would call their victims from call centers in Mumbai and tell them that they owed unpaid taxes and should buy prepaid cash cards to settle the debts or face jail.